owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 I will present different objects in front of my webcam, and their name will be displayed on the screen.

-The architecture is client server: The Chrome is the eye of my bot, it communicate with the brain (a webservice in go that is running a pre-trained tensorflow neural network) via a websocket.
+The architecture is client server: The Chrome is the eye of my bot, it communicates with the brain (a webservice in go that is running a pre-trained tensorflow neural network) via a websocket.

 **The rest of this paragraph is geek/javascript, if you're not interested you can jump to the next paragraph about the brain implementation called _[Cortical](#the-brain-cortical)_**